SciML/SciMLDocs/docs/src/getting_started/fit_simulation.md

   For more details on using DifferentialEquations.jl, check out the [getting started with DifferentialEquations.jl tutorial](https://docs.sciml.ai/DiffEqDocs/stable/getting_started/).

-### Step 3: Setup the Cost Function for Optimization
+### Step 3: Set Up the Cost Function for Optimization

 Now let's start the estimation process.
-First let's define a loss function.
+First, let's define a loss function.
 For our loss function, we want to take a set of parameters, create a new ODE which has everything the same except for the changed parameters, solve this ODE with new parameters, and compare its predictions against the data.
 For this parameter changing, there is a useful functionality in the